rexbodoia/CryptRbit/Readme.md

   + visualize exchange pricing pairs and discrepancies in highly relevant and actionable format, allowing for user inputed constraints and live updating
   + visualize global 'heatmap' of exchange volume per coin (or coin) in informative and visually pleasing format with clickable links to more specific information

-#### MVP Create cross platform app functioning on mobile and web browser
+#### MVP Create ReactJS app functioning on mobile and web browser
  + ##### Frontend Interface ReactJS
    - build out component map in html
    - will need dedicated CSS, but using similar global styles as React-Native App

+#### MVP Create ReactNative app functioning on mobile and web browser
  + ##### Frontend Interface React-Native
    - build out component map in React-Native components
    - will need dedicated CSS, but using similar global styles as React-Native App